hardefarogonondo/tech-talent-recommendation-engine/README.md

-# tech-talent-recommendation-engine

-# Food.com Recipe Recommendation Engine
+# Tech Talent Recommendation Engine

 A Machine learning-based tech talent recommendation engine that matches developers with job roles using insights from Stack Overflow data.